juanluispaz/clone-deep-circular-references/README.md

 Recursively (deep) clone JavaScript objects and handles circular references.

-This is reimplementation of the package [clone-deep](https://www.npmjs.com/package/clone-deep) to allow have circular references.
+This is a reimplementation of the package [clone-deep](https://www.npmjs.com/package/clone-deep) to allow have circular references.

 ## Install